cameron-wags/rainbow_csv.nvim/README.md

 ### Configuration

 #### g:rbql_output_format
-Default: _tsv_
+Default: _input_
-Allowed values: _tsv_, _csv_
+Allowed values: _tsv_, _csv_, _input_

 Format of RBQL result set tables.

+* input: same format as the input table
-* tsv format doesn't allow quoted tabs inside fields.
+* tsv: doesn't allow quoted tabs inside fields.
-* csv is Excel-compatible and allows quoted commas.
+* csv: is Excel-compatible and allows quoted commas.

 Essentially format here is a pair: delimiter + quoting policy.
 This setting for example can be used to convert files between tsv and csv format: